Kvass Can: Circa 1980s?

 "Fermenting kvass" by Edmund Schluessel - Sanyo S750i.
 Licensed under Public domain via Wikimedia Commons -

 Kvass is also an ingredient in a cold soup called okroshka (окрошка) which has raw veggies plus cooked eggs, potatoes and some kind of meat.
-Like Malfada, I hate soup, so that's not making it sound more appealing.
+I hate soup, so that's not making it sound more appealing.

 Here is the first Kvass can I bought.
 This one does not have the instructions on the back and it seems to lack the word for "concentrate."
 So I am guessing this was just a plain old can of yummy Kvass.